triangledirt/obj/README.md

 first you supply a series of objects (each with binary attributes and a binary classification)--you know the classes of these objects and you supply them to classify when you observe them

-then (with new objects whose classes you do not know) you ask case to classify the objects--which it does with a 0 or a 1 (a bit to let you know whether case thinks the object is a member of the target set)
+then (with new objects whose classes you do not know) you ask classify to classify the objects--which it does with a 0 or a 1 (a bit to let you know whether classify thinks the object is a member of the target set)

 read more about [classify](CLASS.md)